rsaunders100/DataAccess/README.md

 DataAccess - Yet anouther HTTP wrapper
 =========================

 A simple framework to help request and parse data from a HTTP request.
-Like all of these things its intention is too doing things properly and reduce boilerplate.
+Like all of these things the intention is to reduce boilerplate and to do things properly.

 Usage
 -----

+ 1. Create a data parser

+A data parser simply takes an input stream and converts it to a data object of your choice.
+Just implement `IDataAccessObjectParser<T>` Where `T` is your output data object type.

+E.g.

- 1. Instantiate DataAccess
+ 2. Instantiate DataAccess with the Parser

 ....